hdlugas/MZsearch/README.md

 --save_plots: Output PDF file containing the plots of the query and reference spectra before and after preprocessing transformations.
 If no argument is passed, then the plots will be saved to the PDF ./query_spec_{query_spectrum_ID}_reference_spec_{reference_spectrum_ID}_plot.pdf in the current working directory.

-## Obtain LC-MS library from MGF or mzML file
+## Obtain LC-MS library from MGF, mzML, or cdf file
-To obtain a CSV file of LC-MS spectra in the format necessary for spectral library matching from raw data in either an mgf or mzML file, one can run:
+To obtain a CSV file of LC-MS spectra in the format necessary for spectral library matching from raw data in the form of an mgf, mzML, or cdf file, one can run:
 ```
-python build_lcms_library.py \
+python build_library.py \
-  --input_path path_to_input_mgf_or_mzML_file \
+  --input_path path_to_input_mgf_or_mzML_or_cdf_file \
   --output_path path_to_output_csv_file
 ```

 Parameter descriptions are as follows:

---input_path: Path to input file (must be either mgf or mlMZ file).
+--input_path: Path to input file (must be either mgf, mlMZ, or cdf file).
 Mandatory argument.
 --output_path: Path to output CSV file.
 Default: current working directory.

 Some example MGF files one can use to build a LC-MS library can be found from the Global Natural Products Social Molecular Networking databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
 Some example mzML file one can use to build a LC-MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).